galaxyproject/training-material/topics/contributing/tutorials/github-command-line-contribution/tutorial.md

 >    $ git push origin my_new_branch
 >    ```
 >
+>    > ### {% icon details %} "push origin"
+>    > When you `git push`ed, you specified `origin`.
+Git repositories can know that forks exist in multiple places.
+When you clone one, it creates a "remote" (a remote repository) which it names `origin`, set to the URL that you used when you cloned.
+By having multiple remotes, you can manage more complex workflows.
+>    {: .details}
+>
-> 2. Go on your GitHub repository
+> 2. Go to your GitHub repository
-> 3. Move to the "my_new_branch" branch:
+> 3. Change to the "my_new_branch" branch:
 >    1. Click on **Branch: master** (left)
 >
 >       ![Selecting branch on GitHub](../../images/PR_branch_github.png)
 >
 >    2. Select the branch "my_new_branch"
 >
-> 4. Check you are in the `CONTRIBUTORS.yaml` file
+> 4. Check that your name is in the `CONTRIBUTORS.yaml` file
+>
 {: .hands_on}

 ![Pushing changes to the fork from the local copy](../../images/PR_schema_04.png "Pushing changes from the local copy to the fork on GitHub")

 # Open a pull request

-You pushed your changes to GitHub, but on your fork, You want now to have them in the main GitHub repository to appear on our [Hall of Fame]({{ site.baseurl }}/hall-of-fame) online.
-You can't add or push directly the main GitHub repository.
-You need to create what we call a pull request:
+You pushed your changes to GitHub, but currently they are only on your fork.
+You want to have these changes in the main GitHub repository in order to appear on our [Hall of Fame]({{ site.baseurl }}/hall-of-fame) online.
+You can't add or push directly the main GitHub repository, so you need to create what we call a pull request:

 ![Pull request](../../images/PR_schema_05.png "Pull Requests provide a way to notify project maintainers about the changes you'd like them to consider")

 > ### {% icon hands_on %} Hands-on: Create a pull request
 >
-> 2. Go on your GitHub repository
+> 2. Go to your GitHub repository
 > 1. Click on **Compare & pull request**
 >
 >    !["Opening a pull request"](../../images/PR_button.png)